Revisiting the Orbital Dynamics of the Hot Jupiter WASP-12 b with New Transit Times: Introduction

 The detection of orbital decay has been enabled by combining long-term transit-timing data from both ground- and space-based surveys.
 These coordinated efforts have extended the observational timelines of transiting exoplanets, particularly hot Jupiters, over multiple decades, allowing the identification of subtle variations in orbital periods.
 A major contribution in this area has been made by \citet{2022ApJS..259...62I} (hereafter IW22), who compiled a comprehensive catalog of transit timing measurements, including both literature data and observations from the Transiting Exoplanet Survey Satellite.
 Their database covers 348 systems, of which 240 are hot Jupiters, and the addition of TESS data revealed tentative orbital decay in nine systems not previously identified.
 Since its launch in 2018, TESS (\citealt{2014SPIE.9143E..20R}) has played a central role in exoplanetary science, providing high-precision transit timing measurements for nearly all known hot Jupiters orbiting stars brighter than approximately 13th magnitude (\citealt{2022AJ....163...79H}).
 This capability has enabled systematic searches for orbital decay across the population of close-in gas giants.

-In this study, we re-processed TESS transit timings and incorporated newly observed transits from multiple ground-based observatories worldwide, together with previously published light curves, to extend the temporal baseline of WASP-12b.
+In this study, we re-processed TESS transit timings and incorporated newly observed transits from multiple ground-based observatories worldwide, together with previously published light curves, to extend the temporal baseline of WASP-12\,b.
 To further enhance coverage, we also included publicly available data from the Exoplanet Transit Database and the ExoClock Project, which compile contributions from both professional and amateur astronomers.
 Such combined efforts in regular transit monitoring provide one of the most effective approaches for probing long-term orbital variations in exoplanetary systems.
-By integrating this extensive dataset with new photometric observations, our work offers a significant improvement over previous studies.

 The structure of this paper is as follows: Section \ref{Target Selection WASP-12b} describes the target selection.
 Section \ref{Observation log} presents the observational data collected from various sources, including both space-based and ground-based observations, along with details of data processing and published light curves from the literature.
 Section \ref{Modeling WASP-12b} outlines the methods and procedures employed to analyze all 391 light curves.
 Section \ref{Transit timing analysis WASP-12b} provides an overview of the transit timing analysis, in which three timing models are fitted to the data.
-In Section \ref{Discussions}, we discuss the results of the TTV analysis.
+In Section \ref{Discussions}, we discuss the results of the transit timing analysis.
 Finally, Section \ref{Conclusions} summarizes the conclusions of this work.